 In general, it is recommended to just use automatic export normalization (p.
-219), in the Export dialog (p.
-215).
+227), in the Export dialog (p.
+223).
 This can also produce results for multiple targets at the same time.

-It is enabled by checking LAN Enable master-bus output gain control in the Preferences (p.
-44).
-The Master Bus strip (p.
-145) then shows a LAN button to start the analysis, and a volume slider that is the global gain that can be set either manually or by the loudness normalizer.
+It is enabled by checking Lan button to start the analysis, and a volume slider that is the global gain that can be set either manually or by the loudness normalizer.